3. Sequential and other types in Python#

 The said simplifications were brought in so the student is not overwhelmed.
 We strongly advocate for minimalism in software development.
 Python is the basis for one of many possible programming environments for exercising data science.
 In the long run, it is best to focus on developing the most transferable skills, as other software solutions might not enjoy all the Python’s syntactic sugar, and vice versa.

-The reader is encouraged to skim through at least the following chapters in the official Python 3 tutorial:
+The reader is encouraged to skim through at least the following chapters of the official Python 3 tutorial:

 Exercise 3.14